benami171/Financial_Algos/README.md

 # Birkhoff Decomposition Demo

-A small Python module to perform and visualize the Birkhoff–von Neumann decomposition of any doubly‑stochastic matrix.
+A small Python module to perform and visualize the Birkhoff decomposition of any doubly‑stochastic matrix.

-## Features

-* Decomposes an $n \times n$ doubly‑stochastic matrix into a convex combination of permutation matrices.
-* Extracts a perfect matching at each iteration and subtracts its minimal weight.
-* Plots each step on a bipartite graph (via NetworkX + Matplotlib), highlighting the current matching and edge weights.

 ## Requirements